How Do I Become a Cardiovascular Technologist?

 Florida SouthWestern State College

-Florida SouthWestern State College offers an associate in science degree in cardiovascular technology preparing students to apply for the invasive cardiology registry exam offered by the CCI (Cardiovascular Credentialing International) for national certification.
+Florida SouthWestern State College offers an associate of science degree in cardiovascular technology, preparing students to apply for the invasive cardiology registry exam offered by the CCI (Cardiovascular Credentialing International) for national certification.

-After successfully completing the national exam, graduates will be able to earn the RCIS (Registered Cardiovascular Invasive Specialist) credential.
+After completing the national exam, graduates can earn the RCIS (Registered Cardiovascular Invasive Specialist) credential.
 Florida SouthWestern State College also offers a BS degree in cardiopulmonary sciences.
 Graduates of the AS degree with the RCIS credential will be eligible to apply for the bachelor’s program.

 The associate in science degree consists of 77 credits including coursework in an introduction to cardiopulmonary technology; cardiovascular pharmacology; invasive cardiology; non-invasive cardiology technology; critical care applications; cardiovascular technologist as a professional; and cardiopulmonary anatomy and physiology.

-• Location: Punta Gorda, FL; Naples, FL; Fort Myers, FL; LaBelle, FL; Bonita Springs, FL
+- Location: Punta Gorda, FL; Naples, FL; Fort Myers, FL; LaBelle, FL

 Dallas College’s El Centro Campus offers an associate of applied science degree and an advanced technical certificate in invasive cardiovascular technology.
-The associate degree includes intensive didactic and clinical training where students will learn about the techniques used in the diagnosis, treatment, and follow-up of cardiovascular disease in humans.
+The associate degree includes intensive didactic and clinical training where students will learn about the techniques used in diagnosing, treating, and following cardiovascular disease in humans.

 Graduates will be prepared for employment in the medical specialty of an invasive cardiovascular technologist.
 The advanced technical certificate is for those who have at least a previous associate degree in a designated allied health field or a bachelor’s degree with a major in a science discipline.

-The AAS degree comprises 60 credits, while the advanced certificate consists of 31 credits.
-Some of the courses in the curriculum include cardiovascular pathophysiology; cardiac catheterization; cardiovascular anatomy and physiology; catheterization lab fundamentals; clinical-cardiovascular technology/technologist; lifespan growth and development; and peripheral vascular studies.
+The AAS degree comprises 60 credits, while the advanced certificate comprises 40 credits.
+The curriculum includes courses in cardiovascular pathophysiology, cardiac catheterization, cardiovascular anatomy and physiology, catheterization lab fundamentals clinical-cardiovascular technology/technologist, and peripheral vascular studies.

 The Gwinnett Technical College offers an invasive cardiovascular technology program providing students with the latest training in ECGs, sterile techniques, hemodynamics, x-radiation safety, and other skills required for assisting in cardiac and peripheral catheterization.
 Graduates will be able to provide direct patient care and may find employment in outpatient cardiovascular catheterization labs, surgical and medical hospitals, or in industry sales and education positions.
 Graduates will be eligible to sit for the national board exam administered by CCI.

-The curriculum of this AAS degree program is made up of 72 credits and includes courses such as cardiac catheterization; medical physics; advanced hemodynamics and cardiac physiology; drug calculations and administration; electrophysiology and cardiac anatomy; anatomy and physiology; and cardiac catheterization fundamentals, among others.
+The curriculum of this AAS degree program is 72 credits and includes courses such as cardiac catheterization, medical physics, advanced hemodynamics and cardiac physiology, drug calculations and administration, electrophysiology and cardiac anatomy, anatomy and physiology, and cardiac catheterization fundamentals.

 Career Outlook & Salary – Cardiovascular Technologists